-All Programmers Are Self-Taught « null device When I was a teenager I played high caliber baseball.
+All Programmers Are Self-Taught « null device.
+When I was a teenager I played high caliber baseball.

 I’m competitive to a fault and when I decide I want to be good at something, results usually follow.
 Now I’m a third year undergrad studying computer science.
+Moai.
 Moai facing inland at Ahu Tongariki, restored by Chilean archaeologist Claudio Cristino in the 1990s Moai i/ˈmoʊ.aɪ/, or mo‘ai, are monolithic human figures carved by the Rapa Nui people from rock on the Chilean Polynesian island of Easter Island between the years 1250 and 1500.
 Nearly half are still at Rano Raraku, the main moai quarry, but hundreds were transported from there and set on stone platforms called ahu around the island's perimeter.

-Escape From New York Theme (BEST QUALITY) The Absent-Minded Professor is a 1961 American film distributed by Walt Disney Productions based on the short story A Situation of Gravity, by Samuel W.
+Escape From New York Theme (BEST QUALITY) The Absent-Minded Professor.
+The Absent-Minded Professor is a 1961 American film distributed by Walt Disney Productions based on the short story A Situation of Gravity, by Samuel W.

+The Pest Who Shames Companies Into Fixing Security Flaws | Magazine.
 Christopher Soghoian likes to find security flaws, and then shame big organizations into fixing them.Photo: Graeme Mitchell Every Christopher Soghoian production follows a similar pattern, a series of orchestrated events that lead to the public shaming of a large entity—Google, Facebook, the federal government—over transgressions that the 30-year-old technologist sees as unacceptable violations of privacy.

 Sometimes he discovers these security flaws by accident, other times because someone has pissed him off, but mostly because he’s parked at his computer all day looking for security flaws.